MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 6. Run the command `nano Dockerfile` to edit the Dockerfile.

 7. Find the line which starts with `RUN aws --region` and add a comment out that line by adding a `#` before the word `RUN`.
 The line should look somehing like this:

     `# RUN aws --region us-west-2 s3 cp s3://catsndogs-assets/dogs-images /www/ --recursive`

-During the creation of the container image, this line is respinsible for fetching the dog meme images from a source S3 bucket and writing them in to the local file system of the container image so that they can be served by the Dogs application.
+During the creation of the container image, this line is responsible for fetching the dog meme images from a source S3 bucket and writing them in to the local file system of the container image so that they can be served by the Dogs application.
 By commenting out this line, there will be no images written to the container image and as such, our Docker health check should fail.

 8. Within the nano editor press `ctrl + x` to exit the editor.
 When prompted type `Y` to confirm that the changes should be saved.